Nonparametric Causal Decomposition of Group Disparities: Appendix A: Proofs for Section 2

-\subsection{A.7.
-Footnote 9}
+\subsection{A.10.
+Footnote 13}

-The change in disparity of the CRED of \citet{lundberg_gap-closing_2022} is where $Y^{R(D \mid \Q)}$ is the potential outcome of an individual when they were given a random draw of $D$ from those in the pooled population who share the same $\Q$ value with them.
+In the randomized intervention notation, the change in disparity of the CRED of \citet{lundberg_gap-closing_2024} is where $Y^{R(D \mid \Q)}$ is the potential outcome of an individual when they were given a random draw of $D$ from those in the pooled population who share the same $\Q$ values with them.
+Below, we start from the original form that appears in \citet{lundberg_gap-closing_2024} (see his equation [2]), which is equivalent to the form expressed in the randomized intervention notation.